wikimedia/restbase/doc/DeclarativeProxyHandlers.md

 Interpreter

-Interpreter will accept the yaml cofig file as input and will fetch the info accordingly.
+Interpreter will accept the yaml cofig file as input.
 The main section we are interested in is request_handler.

 request_handler will look something like